Lithuanian Auxiliary Police: Formation

-Lithuanian men massively deserted from the Soviet 29th Rifle Corps and gathered in Vilnius.
-They organized Lithuanian Self-defense Units (Lietuvių savisaugos dalys or LSD), stationed in Vilnius, Pabradė, Trakai, and Varėna.
-On July 21, 1941, LSD was reorganized into Vilnius Reconstruction Service (Vilniaus atstatymo tarnyba or VAT) that had three units (Work, Order, and Security).
+Lithuanians massively deserted from the Soviet 29th Rifle Corps and gathered in Vilnius.
+They organized Lithuanian Self-defense Units (Lietuvių savisaugos dalys or LSD) in Vilnius, Pabradė, Trakai, and Varėna.
+On July 21, 1941, LSD was reorganized into the Vilnius Reconstruction Service (Vilniaus atstatymo tarnyba or VAT) with three units (Work, Order, and Security).
 On August 1, VAT and its three units were reorganized into three battalions of Schutzmannschaft.
-Two more battalions were organized before October 1941.
+Two more battalions were organized by October 1941.

 Atrocities

-Some Lithuanian auxiliary police battalions took an active part in extermination of Jewish people in territory of Lithuania, Belarus, Ukraine, Russia and Poland and committed crimes against Polish and Belarusian populations.
-One such action of Lithuanian policemen was liquidation of Jews in Kaunas in October 1941 by 12th Police Battalion under command of Antanas Impulevičius.
-Later the same month 12th battalion murdered the entire Jewish population of Slutsk in Belarus.
-2nd Police Battalion served as guards in Majdanek death camp in occupied Poland.
-20 out of 22 Lithuanian Auxiliary Police Battalions was directly involved in destruction of Jewish people in Eastern Europe.
+Some Lithuanian auxiliary police battalions took an active part in the extermination of Jewish people in Lithuania, Belarus, Ukraine, Russia and Poland and committed crimes against the Polish and Belarusian populations.
+For example the 12th Police Battalion liquided Jews in Kaunas in October 1941 under the command of Antanas Impulevičius.
+Later that the TBD 12th battalion murdered the entire Jewish population of Slutsk in Belarus.
+The 2nd Police Battalion served as guards at the Majdanek death camp in occupied Poland.
+Of 26 Lithuanian Auxiliary Police battalions, 10 were directly involved in the destruction of Jewish people in Eastern Europe.
 According to German reports, Lithuanians committed 47,000 killings of Jews in Lithuania out of all 85,000 committed by Einsatzkommando there.
 They also killed 50,000 Belarusian Jews during the war.
-Largest crime against non-Jewish civilian population of Lithuanian policemen was killing of about 400 Polish people in the villages Švenčionėliai and Švenčionys and their surroundings.
+The largest crime against the non-Jewish civilian population by Lithuanian policemen was the killings of Polish people in the villages of Švenčionėliai and Švenčionys and their surroundings.